theNewDynamic/minjinlee.com/_events/tokyo-foreign-correspondents-club-japan.md

 ---

-Book Break: Pachinko by Min Jin Lee
+Book Break: PACHINKO

-A Conversation and Dinner
+In Conversation with Motoko Rich, the Tokyo Bureau Chief of The New York Times.&nbsp;

+&nbsp;

-For Book Break tickets, please go to: www.fccj.or.jp
+For Book Break tickets (Conversation & Dinner), please go to: www.fccj.or.jp

 Tel. +81-3-3211-3161